keeks-mtl/petiole/README.md

 - [JQuery](https://jquery.com/)
     - Used to activate the delete modal and delete funtionality.
 - [Python](https://www.python.org/)
-    - used to write the logic that operates the site.
+    - Used to write the logic that operates the site.
 - [Font Awesome](https://fontawesome.com/)
   - For the icons used throughout the site.
 - [Bootstrap](https://getbootstrap.com/)